Pointing Dog Training and Mentoring

 Nonverbal & verbal command and control, as well as the introduction to E-collar.

-Ability to WHOA your dog in any situation is essential.
+Ability to WHOA your dog.

 Your dog will not RELEASE/BREAK until a command is given.